Type 59 tank: Domestic models

 In the late 1950s, the PLA submitted requirements for a light tank more suitable for operations in China's southern region.
 Development on the new Type 62 tank began in 1958, which was a scaled-down Type 59 MBT with simplified equipment.
 The Type 62 light tank entered batch production in 1963, and approx. 800 were produced by 1978.
 The Type 62 light tank weights only 21 tons, and is equipped with a Type 62-85TC 85 mm rifled gun, and 3 machine guns.
 An improved Type 62-I version was produced with better FCS with laser rangefinder, and turret storage racks for added protection.
 Other versions based on the Type 62 include the Type 79 recovery vehicle (prototype only) and Type 82 earth-mover.

 The PLA deployed the Type 62 light tank to Vietnam during the 1979 Sino-Vietnam conflict.
-They found that the thin armor of the Type 62 tank could be penetrated easily by hand-held anti-tank weapons, such as the 40 mm RPG.
+They found that the thin armour of the Type 62 tank could be penetrated easily by hand-held anti-tank weapons, such as the 40 mm RPG.
 The Type 62 tank suffered severe losses during the conflict, which convinced the PLA to develop new second-generation MBTs.
-The Type 62 tank received a major upgrade in 2000, with new welded turret, vertically stabilized 105 mm rifled gun, fire-control system, night vision device, smoke grenade launchers, and explosive reactive armor (ERA) package.
+The Type 62 tank received a major upgrade in 2000, with new welded turret, vertically stabilised 105 mm rifled gun, fire-control system, night vision device, smoke grenade launchers, and explosive reactive armor (ERA) package.
 This vehicle is also known as the ZTQ62.